SR2090/frontend-notes/Hoisting.md

 ## Hoisting

-Hoisting is a term used to explain the behavior of variable declarations in your code.
+**Hoisting is a term used to explain the behavior of variable declarations in your code**.
 Variables declared or initialized with the `var` keyword will have their declaration "moved" up to the top of their containing scope during compilation, which we refer to as hoisting.

 Only the declaration is hoisted, the initialization/assignment (if there is one), will stay where it is.
 Note that the declaration is not actually moved – the JavaScript engine parses the declarations during compilation and becomes aware of variables and their scopes, but it is easier to understand this behavior by visualizing the declarations as being "hoisted" to the top of their scope.